 - Geographic coverage: European Union

 Looking towards 2050: What do stakeholders think of a long-term EU emission reduction strategy?

-The key objectives of the project are:
+The key tasks of the project were:

 - To analyse and summarise the results of the Open Public Consultation (OPC) organised by the European Commission and which ran from July 2018 – October 2018, the survey can be found here.
 The analysis involved dealing with more than 2 800 responses including many open responses in multiple languages, bivariate and coding techniques were used to profile and provide an in-depth analysis of the responses.

 - To analyse position papers, strategies and roadmaps from key industry and civil society stakeholders published independently or received through various channels.
 More than 130 contributions were analysed and summarised; and,

 - To support the Commission in the reporting of key public consultation meetings on the strategy, namely the 2-day conference on ‘The EU’s vision for a modern, clean and competitive economy’ held in Brussels on 10-11 July 2018.